Gabriella439/post-rfc/voice-feminization.md

 Some voice training guides will try to distil voice training to a few orthogonal axes like:

-- Resonance
+- resonance
-- Pitch
+- pitch
-- Airflow
+- airflow

 … but this is a gross oversimplification of what is actually happening when you produce a voice.